konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/object-detection/index_nb.md

 ### Load and test 🏁

-To use the model in the onnx format without `super-gradients` we need to define the pre-processing, especially the transforms used during training, the model session and the post-processing like thresholding and non-maximum-suppression ourselves.
+To use the model in the ONNX format without `super-gradients` we need to define the pre-processing, especially the transforms used during training, the model session and the post-processing like [thresholding](https://data-intelligence.hashnode.dev/threshold-function-explained) and [non-maximum-suppression](https://learnopencv.com/non-maximum-suppression-theory-and-implementation-in-pytorch/) ourselves.
 This is not needed for testing and experimenting with the model but comes in handy for using the model in production, due to less dependencies, more control as well as optimization in model size and runtime.

 ```python
 class Detector: